 Beakers, Flasks, and Laboratory Glassware

 Method of Operation: Beakers, flasks, and cylinders are used to hold and heat liquids.
-These may be capped or uncapped and come in a variety of shapes and sizes.
+Have them with a cap or leave them open and choose from a variety of shapes and sizes.

 Biological Safety Cabinets

 Method of operation: Biological Safety Cabinets (BSCs) work by providing an aseptic environment and containment for volatile chemicals.
-Inorganic chemistry laboratories can often use Class II BSCs as standard, but labs using more hazardous reagents may use Class III BSCs.
+Inorganic chemistry laboratories often use Class II BSCs as standard.
+Labs using more hazardous reagents may use Class III BSCs.

 Purpose: BSCs protect laboratory workers and the surrounding environment from chemicals and the products of their reactions.